Panic Disorder Treatment: A 5-Step Process for Getting Help

 However, anxiety is no longer adaptive when it reduces your productivity and significantly intrudes on your quality of life.
 Anxiety can cause distressing physical symptoms, cognitive disruptions and emotional upset.
 Dr. Feinstein has designed a method to help you overcome panic attacks and specific phobias, and teach you how to manage your anxiety in a healthier manner.
 By following her step-by-step holistic approach, you can expect that the intensity and frequency of your anxiety symptoms will diminish, and that your quality of life will improve.

 One hour evaluation and consultation session to reach an accurate diagnosis and to formulate an individual treatment plan.

 Learn about the mind-body connection, discover anxiety triggers and implement minor lifestyle changes.
 Discuss and plan your specific treatment goals.

 Learn relaxation techniques including diaphragmatic breathing, guided imagery, and muscle relaxation.

 A personalized relaxation script will be made for you to take home and practice between sessions.
-The script will be recorded on cassette tape or mp3 format so you can listen to it on your tape recorder, ipod or other mp3 player.
+The script will be recorded so you can listen to it at your leisure.

 Understand the connection between your thoughts, emotions, and behaviors.
 Change your negative and distorted self-dialogue to a more positive and realistic one using cognitive restructuring techniques.
 Maintain a healthier and more balanced lifestyle.